GoogleCloudPlatform/nodejs-docs-samples/appengine/README.md

         gcloud app deploy

+    Note: If there is a `yarn.lock` file then `yarn install` will be used during deployment.
+Delete the `yarn.lock` file to fall back to `npm install`.

 1. Awesome!
-Your application is now live at `your-project-id.appspot.com`.
+Your application is now live at `https://YOUR_PROJECT_ID.appspot.com`.

 ## Samples